Covering $\mathsf{Irrep}(S_n)$ With Tensor Products and Powers: Alternate Proof of Fourth Power Saxl Theorem

-We remark that this lemma completely fails if Plancherel measure is replaced by uniform measure.
+Note that Lemma~\ref{lem:appendix} becomes completely false if Plancherel measure is replaced by uniform measure.
 For instance, the group of invertible affine transformations of $\mathbb F_p$ has $p-1$ irreducible representations of dimension $1$ and one of dimension $p-1$.
 If $V,W$ each contain exactly the $1$-dimensional irreducible representations then $V\otimes W$ still consists of only $1$-dimensional irreducibles, hence does not cover $\Irrep(G)$.